-While the judge will still instruct the jury on the legal issues – for example, what it means to have breached a contract – the jury will decide, factually, whether the contract was actually breached.
+While the judge will still instruct the jury on the legal issues; for example, what it means to have breached a contract for services; the jury will decide, factually, whether the contract was actually breached.
 These will be people drawn from your state whom you and the defendant have never met before.
-Theoretically, juries in civil trials provide an objective cross section of society.
+In theory, juries in civil trials provide an objective cross section of society.

 Strategically, should you use a jury if your state gives you the option?
 There is no definitive way of knowing whether a jury will be more or less sympathetic to you than to your contractor.

 However, juries also tend to favor small business owners.
 If it seems like you’re making unreasonable demands on a small business, the jury could quickly turn against you.
-This is especially true if your contractor “presents well” – that is, he’s a smooth-talker who has some charisma and is likely to charm a jury.
+This is especially true if your contractor “presents well.”
+That is, he’s a smooth-talker who has some charisma and is likely to charm a jury.
 In this situation, you might be better off with a judge, who is (probably) less likely to be smooth-talked.

 For example, if you had multiple subcontractors, a lengthy written contract, and/or many pieces of written evidence that need close consideration by someone experienced with sorting out such minutiae, you might confuse a jury with your presentation.
-Here, a judge’s experience and concentration might be advantageous.
+A judge’s experience and concentration might be advantageous.